Ali Tehrani

 Ali Tehrani (born Ali Moradkhani Arangeh, علی مرادخانی ارنگه; 25 April 1926 – 19 October 2022), also known as Sheikh Ali Tehrani, was an Iranian Shia Islamic theologian and writer.
-He served as the representative of Khorasan Province in the Assembly of Experts for Constitution.
+He served as the representative of Khorasan province in the Assembly of Experts for Constitution.

-During his youth, he fought the Pahlavi Dynasty and was arrested, put in jail and sent to exile by the regime.
+During his youth, he fought the Pahlavi dynasty and was arrested, put in jail and sent to exile by the regime.
 He was a Mujtahid and a disciple of Seyyed Hossein Borujerdi and Ruhollah Khomeini.
 After the Islamic Revolution and continuing his political career, he was sent to prison in Mashhad and was eventually released after months.

+When Khomeini appointed Khameni as Tehran's Friday Prayer Imam, Tehrani opposed the move.
 Tehrani then secretly fled from the state-imposed house arrest in March 1984 to Iraq.
 From there, he preached against the Islamic Republic and its rulers, in broadcasts by Baghdad's Farsi-speaking radio and television.
 He returned to Iran in 1995 and was sentenced to 20 years in prison but was released ten years later in 2005.
-His wife was Badri Khamenei, he was Seyyed Ali Khamenei's brother-in-law.
+Through his wife Badri Khamenei, he was Seyyed Ali Khamenei's brother-in-law.

-Tehrani died on 19 October 2022, at the age of 96.
+Disputes with Islamic Republic's leadership

+Ali Tehrani's estrangement from the leadership of the Islamic Republic began soon after the Islamic Revolution, when he advocated for a more liberal political system.
+Therefore, he chose to support the "liberal" faction within the newly established Islamic Republic.
+According to CIA reports, he was a supporter of the People's Mojahedin Organization of Iran (MEK).

+In 1980, ahead of the Iranian presidential elections, tensions escalated between Tehrani and the Islamic Republic leadership over their preferred candidates for the presidency.
+Tehrani supported Abolhassan Banisadr, while Ali Khamenei, Mohammad Hosseini Beheshti, and Akbar Hashemi Rafsanjani favored Jalaleddin Farsi who was the candidate for Islamic Republic party at the time.
+However, Farsi was eventually declared ineligible for the presidency after it was revealed that he was of Afghan origin, a point raised by Tehrani, who wrote a letter to Khomeini, stating that Farsi could not be a candidate due to his Afghan origins.
+Ultimately, Banisadr won the election, as Tehrani had hoped.

+Another point of conflict between these figures was the case of Abbas Amir-Entezam.
+Entezam was sentenced to life imprisonment on charges of spying for the U.S. Tehrani claimed that two of three members of the Islamic Republic's leadership, namely Ali Khamenei, Hashemi Rafsanjani, and Mohammad Hosseini Beheshti, had collaborated with Entezam.

+When Khomeini appointed Khamenei as the Tehran's Friday prayer Imam, Tehrani condemned this decision.
+Reporters asked Khamenei about Tehrani's stance and he responded, "Now that you insist, I must say that Ali Tehrani has unfortunately fallen victim to a conspiracy.
+He is a naive person and has thus been successfully manipulated by others in their plotting."
+This incident ended all relations between the two.